learnwebdevco/resources/src/back_end/back_end_concepts.md

 ## Concepts

+#### Protocols

 - What is DNS?
+- What is a Web Server?
 - What are Servers and Clients?
-- What is a Web Server?
-- What are TCP and UDP, their difference?
+- What are TCP and UDP?
-- What are HTTP and HTTPS, their difference?
+- What are HTTP and HTTPS?
-- What is TLS and SSL, their difference?
+- What is TLS and SSL?

+#### HTTP Requests & Responses

 - What are HTTP requests and responses?
 - What are HTTP request methods?
 - What are HTTP response statuses?